enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

 How to apply this to the Human Activity Recognition Using Smartphones dataset?

 In the subsetted dataset, there are 66 variables to consider for each measurement.

-**Note**: while the code book for the source data gives units for the raw signal values, it does not specify the units for the derived time and frequency measurements.
-It is assumed here that they are in Standard International units (seconds and Hertz respectively).
-While this works for the purpose of the exercise, if it's incorrect, and each derived type has differing units, then it would fundamentally change the shape of the final dataset.
-Real world scenario - get clarification from the source before starting.

 Scanning these variables, certain patterns start to emerge: